z/xonotic-radio-service/README.md

 ## Usage

-Make sure youtube2pk3.py is chmod +x, `chmod +x youtube2pk3.py`, then run it as follows:
+Make sure youtube2pk3.py is executable, `chmod +x youtube2pk3.py`, then run it as follows:

 ```bash